Find your Hamline Home

 The Global Piper Community is a special-interest community offered to all domestic students who want to study abroad and/or major in Global Studies.
 Students who live in the Global Piper Community will be paired with an international student as a roommate.
 The community has an RA dedicated to help those students live and learn with each other and to achieve academic success.
 Global Mentors will provide educational and social programming for these residents as well.
-For the 2021-2022 academic year, the Global Piper Community will be in Osborn Hall.
+The Global Piper Community is in Osborn Hall.

 The Honors Community is a special-interest community offered to students registered in the Early University Honors Program.
 Students who live in the Honors Community will have an area with a dedicated student lounge.
 Staff will be available on the floor to help students achieve academic success and RAs will provide educational and social programming for all residents.
 The only requirement to live in the Honors Community is to be registered with the Early University Honors Program.
-For the 2021-2022 academic year, the Honors Community will be in Peterson Hall.
+The Honors Community is in Osborn Hall.

 The LGBT and Social Justice Community is a special-interest community for students interested in learning about issues of social justice that includes women's rights, the LGBT community, race, and other areas of diversity such as religion, class, and internationalism.
 Students living in this community commit to furthering their knowledge of social justice.
 This community is all-gender, meaning residents can select a roommate of any gender.
-For the 2021-2022 academic year, the LGBT & Social Justice Community will be in Manor Hall.
+The LGBT and Social Justice Community is in Drew Hall.